ying-tang/help-documentation/_userguides/cloud_images/image_patch_list_20170228/Image_Release_Notes_2017-02-28.md

 All Linux images support `heat-cfn` tools.

-As ubuntu 12.04 will be suppoted untill April, 2017.
-So ubuntu 12.04 won't be one of our offers and ubuntu 16.04 will be supported since this release.
+Ubuntu 12.04 will be supported until April, 2017.
+After that time, Ubuntu 12.04 will be deprecated and Ubuntu 16.04 will be our supported version.

 **CentOS 6.8 x86_64**